0dan0/qr/docs/control/rtmp/README.md

 </center>

 <b>Scan the code above once for the camera to always know the target RTMP address.</b>

-To live stream via QR Code, you will have to manually pair the GoPro with the network (once), via the GoPro App.
-Follow these steps.

 ## Launch Your Live Stream